 CALADESI: When Ayania Huggins was more youthful, she went thru wonderful lengths to get her clearly kinky hair to be instant.

-HUGGINS: That changed into like torture, a hot comb which you literally placed that on a stove and warmth it up.
+HUGGINS: That changed into like torture, a hot comb you literally placed on a stove and warmed it up.
 And then they comb via your hair.
 You can listen to it, like, sizzling, like, oh, the worst – the worst.

-HUGGINS: Growing up, straighter hair seemed just like the maximum perfect hair as opposed to our herbal, kinky curly hair, which is also stunning.
+HUGGINS: Growing up, straighter hair seemed just like the maximum perfect hair instead of our herbal, kinky curly hair, which is also stunning.

 It’s human beings like these that New York City’s new hints are intended to protect.
-Now forcing people to trade their hairstyle for work, faculty and in other public locations can amount to racial discrimination.
 Many black humans have long handled racial stereotypes approximately hair.
+Now forcing people to trade their hairstyle for work, faculty, and other public locations can amount to racial discrimination.
 Huggins says that if she labored in corporate America, she’d fear that her locks would be seen as unprofessional.

-JADE ALLAMBY: This idea of, like, ladies as delicate with long hair it really is instantly – and I assume, like, every person falls into that, not just black girls.
+JADE ALLAMBIE: This idea of, like, ladies as delicate with long hair it really is instantly – and I assume, like, every person falls into that, not just black girls.

-ALLAMBY: I think, although, that for black women it becomes, like, surprisingly contentious just because we need to undergo excessive lengths to form of manipulating our hair to be instant.
+ALLENBY: I think, although, that for black women, it becomes, like, surprisingly contentious just because we need to undergo excessive lengths to form of manipulating our hair to be instant.
 So it is like – it’s a chemical system.
 It’s, like, a physical technique.